alexlafetra/stepchild/manual/manual.md

 ## 10.5 Reverse
 ## 10.6 Warp

 The **Warp** effect takes one section of sequence and deforms it to fit into another.
-This is useful for retiming sections of a sequence, and is automatically used in the [Live Loop](#98-live-loop) application to fit recorded notes into the loop.
+This is useful for retiming sections of a sequence, and is automatically used in the [Live Loop](#98-live-loop) application to fit recorded notes into the active loop.

-Sections of a sequence can be **Warped** to be bigger or smaller, although warping a note to be smaller than a 1/48th will cause it to ~be deleted~ warp out of existence.
+Sections of a sequence can be **Warped** to be bigger or smaller, although warping a note to be smaller than a 1/48th note (two timesteps) will cause it to ~be deleted~ warp out of existence.

 # 11. Files